pluralsight/PS-AutoLab-Env/README.md

 ## Windows Updates

 When you build a lab, you are creating Windows virtual machines based on evaluation software.
 You might still want to make sure the virtual machines are up to date with security patches and updates.
 You can use [Update-Lab](docs/Update-Lab.md) to start the Windows update process on all lab members.
-This can be a time-consuming process, so you have an option to run the updates as a background job.
-Just be sure not to close your PowerShell session before the jobs complete.
+This can be a time-consuming process.
+You have an option to run the updates as a background job.
+Do not close your PowerShell session before the jobs are complete or the build process will be interrupted.

 ```powershell
 PS C:\Autolab\Configurations\PowerShellLab\> update-lab -AsJob